mitzu-io/homepage/content/english/_index.md

 ##################### Feature ##########################
 feature:
   enable: true
-  title: "Mitzu writes SQL for of you"
+  title: "Mitzu writes SQL for you"
   content: "Mitzu lets you explore user data without knowing SQL or Python code.
     Create user funnels, segmentation, and retention metrics with a couple clicks.
     **Mitzu** will take care of the SQL and the charts for you."